Law Firms

 Trademark protection is obtained by registration.
 It can also be acquired by sufficient public recognition.
 It is the first to use rather than the first to register who has the superior right.
 Prior use, however is not required; an applicant only needs to declare an intent to use.

-Nice classification, 9th edition
+Nice classification, 12th edition

-Registrable as a trademark are traditional types of trademarks, i.e. words, slogans and designs, but not aromas, etc.
+Registrable as a trademark are traditional types of trademarks, i.e. words, slogans and designs, but not aromas, etc. A mark is defined as “any visible sign capable of distinguishing the goods…or services…of an enterprise.”

-The following trademark types are registrable: trade marks, service marks, collective marks and trade names.
+The following trademark types are registrable: trademarks, service marks, collective marks and trade names.

 Multi-class applications are possible.